Profilangaben

 Informationen

-Can you weed? wield a broom? or plant a seed? or feed a duck or a fish?
+Can you weed?
+Sweep with a broom? or plant a seed? swing a hammer? or feed a duck or a fish?
 Can you sort things? or paint a sign?
 Or organize a closet?
-Or do something we don’t know we need but you know how to do it?
+Or do something we don’t know we need but you know how to do it and can show us how?

 We are excited to welcome you.
-We love folks who are cheerful, positive, outgoing, interested in learning about living sustainably and doing what you can to slow the climate catastrophe!
+We love folks who are cheerful, positive, outgoing, interested in learning about living sustainably and want to learn what we all can do to slow the climate catastrophe!
 And the mess we are in.

 Additionally, we love showing off the area around us and showing our guests a good time.

-Recent fun activities our guests enjoyed in this past month included attending a traveling photography exhibition of John Lennon photos, a classical guitar concert, a visit to a puppetry museum, a visit to a guitar maker’s studio, touring the local old courthouse, luncheon with neighbors, stargazing, hiking to the nearby river, and watching films together.
+Recent fun activities our guests enjoyed in the past months included attending a traveling photography exhibition of John Lennon photos, a classical guitar concert, a visit to a puppetry museum, a visit to a guitar maker’s studio, touring the local old courthouse, luncheon with neighbors, stargazing, hiking to the nearby river, and watching films together.
 Plus evening conversations !

 Our Permaculture Paradise has been a steady project over 30 years, our participation in the annual National Solar Homes Tour for over 25 years.
 The land for the intentional community we live in was bought in 1975, we moved here in 1987.